nelson123-lab/my-Data-Science-learnings/Metrics of Evaluation/Classification Metrices/ML metrics for classifiation.md

 2. **Precision**:
    - Precision measures the proportion of true positive predictions among all positive predictions made by the model.
+   - Out of all instances predicted as postive by the model how many of them are actually positive?
    - Formula: Precision = TP / (TP + FP)
    - Use: Precision is useful when the cost of false positives is high.
 For example, in medical diagnosis, precision indicates the ratio of correctly identified cases to all cases identified as positive.
    - Precision is about minimizing false positives, ensuring that positive predictions are accurate and relevant.

 3. **Recall (Sensitivity)**:
    - Recall measures the proportion of true positive predictions among all actual positive instances in the dataset.
+   - Out of all actual positive instances how many of them are correctly predicted by the model as positive.
    - Formula: Recall = TP / (TP + FN)
    - Use: Recall is crucial when missing positive instances is costly.
 For example, in disease detection, recall indicates the proportion of actual positive cases that were correctly identified.
    - Recall is about minimizing false negatives, ensuring that relevant instances are not missed.